+The proposals are also considered to be acceptable in terms of car parking, highway safety, drainage / flood risk and ecological impact.
 The proposed market and affordable housing mix is considered to be acceptable, given the location of the site in a highly sustainable location.
-Finally, the proposed section 106 contributions will satisfactorily mitigate the impact on local services.
+The 8 additional dwellings above to Local Plan allocation would not place undue pressure on local infrastructure and the proposed section 106 contributions will satisfactorily mitigate the impact on local services.